nvx/asn1dump/README.md

 ## Known limitations

 1. The `encoding/asn1`package only implements a subset of ASN.1.
 Not all ASN.1 types are recognized.
 The list of the ASN.1 types than can be recognized by the `encoding/asn1` package are described in the [Unmarshal function documentation](https://golang.org/pkg/encoding/asn1/#Unmarshal)
 2. To retrieve the name of an ASN.1 object identifier, I am using a GET from the [OID Repository Web site](http://oid-info.com/).
-It's not very efficient, especially for DER file with a lot of objects, and should be optimized &#10132; this is now fixed: `dumpDER.gp` manages a map of object identifiers names.
+It's not very efficient, especially for DER file with a lot of objects, and should be optimized &#10132; this is now fixed: `asn1parse.gp` manages a map of object identifiers names.
 It now knows the most often used objects identifiers and their names.
 When a new objectif identifier is found, its name is added to the map to avoid multiple requests to oid-info.com
 3. Some objects use OCTET STRING or BIT STRING as extension for other ASN.1 data, as described [here](https://stackoverflow.com/questions/15299201/asn-1-octet-strings).
-These extensions are currently not parsed as ASN.1 data and only displayed as hexadecimal bytes  &#10132; as a partial fix, `dumpDER` now tries to parse OCTET STRING and BIT STRING that start like a SEQUENCE
+These extensions are currently not parsed as ASN.1 data and only displayed as hexadecimal bytes  &#10132; as a partial fix, `asn1parse` now tries to parse OCTET STRING and BIT STRING that start like a SEQUENCE